wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

 ## View components configuration

-Complete the following to view the configuration of every component in Edge Data Store:
+Complete the following steps to view the configuration of every component in Edge Data Store:

-1. Open command line.
+1. Open a command prompt.
-2. Type the following in the command line and press Enter.
+2. Type the following command and press Enter.

    ```bash
    edgecmd Configuration